 It describes an individual's ability to enjoy and cope with the normal stresses of life, work, and be able to make a contribution to his or her community.

-(Based on information from the Anxiety UK website)
+(Based on information from Anxiety UK.
+Click here to visit their website.)

 Munchausen's SyndromeShow content